Today I’m sharing a big set of fun and free handwriting worksheets!

 I knew that putting some fun animal facts on each handwriting page would get their attention.

 I just needed one more thing: something fun to write with.
-My kids and I have loved experimenting with writing tools from our sponsor, Pentel.

 We started with mechanical pencils.
 My son liked the soft grip on the Icy mechanical pencil.